Master of Accounting Degree Requirements

 Applicants must have successfully completed an MBA, a specialized Master's degree in business, or a professional degree in related areas of study, from nationally accredited programs subject to the approval of the Director of Graduate Studies and the Admissions Committee; Applicants must have a minimum of five years of professional experience in business or other professional fields.
 Instructors from business schools or colleges who want to upgrade their academic status with a doctoral degree are also eligible to apply.
 Classes are admitted once per year, starting in May.
 International students must meet or exceed the University’s standard for language proficiency.

-Students may apply online at http://www.southalabama.edu/colleges/mcob/dba/index.html.
+Students may apply on-line at http://www.southalabama.edu/colleges/mcob/dba/index.html.

 A minimum of 60 semester hours of approved graduate credit is required.
-Details about the curriculum are given below.

 Graduate courses taken at another accredited university in the same (or closely related) subject as that of the DBA program, may be considered in the DBA plan of study at the discretion of the Director of the DBA Program.
 Only grades of "A" or "B" may be accepted as transfer credit.
 The transfer credit is approved by the Dean of the Graduate School only after completion of a minimum of 9 semester hours of graduate work in the doctoral program at USA.

 A comprehensive examination is scheduled for the summer of the third year of the doctoral program.
-Failure to complete the work within the periods specified shall necessitate reevaluation of the student's program and may result in a recommendation for dismissal by the Director of Graduate Studies to the Graduate Dean.
+Failure to complete the work within the periods specified will necessitate reevaluation of the student's program and may result in a recommendation for dismissal by the MCOB Director of Graduate Studies to the Graduate Dean.